romzorus/karnaboo/README.md

 2. Organize virtually your update flows by linking nodes in the database
 3. Enforce your virtual structure through the server/agents

-### What is functioning so far
+### What is working so far

-- direct interaction with the database : on karnaboo server, you can directly enter AQL queries and see the database response, giving you full control of the database
+- direct interaction with the database : on karnaboo server, you can directly enter AQL queries and see the database response, giving you control of the database (up to a point)
 - agent is able to send a request through the network
 - server can receive and buffer multiple requests and let the administrator (user) decide to agree or drop each one
+- agent get local informations and generate a unique HostID

 ## TO-DO list
 (not in order of priority)